romeokienzler/TensorFlow/README.md

-Making changes in README.md file
+Made changes to README.md file

 # What's new in TensorFlow 2.x